nanocad-lab/YAP/README.md

 # Paper Link
 This project is associated with the paper: _YAP: Yield Modeling and Simulation for Advanced Packaging_.
-The paper has been accepted by DAC 2025 and is currently available at https://nanocad.ee.ucla.edu/wp-content/papercite-data/pdf/c133.pdf.
+The paper has been accepted by [DAC 2025](https://62dac.conference-program.com/presentation/?id=RESEARCH480&sess=sess146) and is currently available [here](https://nanocad.ee.ucla.edu/wp-content/papercite-data/pdf/c133.pdf).
 This paper summarizes the major failure mechanisms that induce yield loss for the hybrid bonding process, including overlay errors, particle defects, and Cu recess variations, etc. The paper introduced a near-analytical yield modeling tool and a simulator for multiple failure mechanisms.